Social science: Social research

 Social scientists will commonly combine quantitative and qualitative approaches as part of a multi-strategy design.
 Questionnaires, field-based data collection, archival database information and laboratory-based data collections are some of the measurement techniques used.
 It is noted the importance of measurement and analysis, focusing on the (difficult to achieve) goal of objective research or statistical hypothesis testing.
 A mathematical model uses mathematical language to describe a system.
 The process of developing a mathematical model is termed 'mathematical modelling' (also modeling).
 A mathematical model is "a representation of the essential aspects of an existing system (or a system to be constructed) that presents knowledge of that system in usable form".
 Mathematical models can take many forms, including but not limited to dynamical systems, statistical models, differential equations, or game theoretic models.

-These and other types of models can overlap, with a given model involving a variety of abstract structures.
-The system is a set of interacting or interdependent entities, real or abstract, forming an integrated whole.
-The concept of an integrated whole can also be stated in terms of a system embodying a set of relationships that are differentiated from relationships of the set to other elements, and from relationships between an element of the set and elements not a part of the relational regime.
-A dynamical system modeled as a mathematical formalization has a fixed "rule" that describes the time dependence of a point's position in its ambient space.
-Small changes in the state of the system correspond to small changes in the numbers.
-The evolution rule of the dynamical system is a fixed rule that describes what future states follow from the current state.
-The rule is deterministic: for a given time interval only one future state follows from the current state.

 Social scientists often conduct program evaluation, which is a systematic method for collecting, analyzing, and using information to answer questions about projects, policies and programs, particularly about their effectiveness and efficiency.
 In both the public and private sectors, stakeholders often want to know whether the programs they are funding, implementing, voting for, receiving or objecting to are producing the intended effect.
 While program evaluation first focuses around this definition, important considerations often include how much the program costs per participant, how the program could be improved, whether the program is worthwhile, whether there are better alternatives, if there are unintended outcomes, and whether the program goals are appropriate and useful.

+Some social science research areas were found to have political academic bias.
+Social science as a whole has also been charged by some critics with systemically ignoring and denying certain findings and perspectives on human behaviour due to political reasons, such as rejecting biological approaches in social science research due to ideologically motivated resistance to genetic and evolutionary explanations for social phenomena such as war and violence.